 Agnus castus, the Chasteberry

-Agnus castus is normally used for impotence, sterility, tachycardia, and with pregnant women to activate the flow of milk.
+Agnus castus is normally used for impotence, sterility, and tachycardia in pregnant women to activate the milk flow.
 The symptoms of this remedy describe a person who chastises himself and withdraws.
 The morning weakness of the ankles points to the lack of tautness, a lack of dynamic in one’s life.
 Fibrillary twitching in the elbow expresses the desire to defend oneself.
 The lascivious hysteria speaks for an intense suppression of one’s sexuality.
 These are, of course, only a few exemplary symptoms selected from Agnus castus.

 “Sacrificing oneself for a supposedly higher goal.”